chrisant996/clink/docs/clink.md

 end

--- This function has the opportunity to reset and (re)initialize the argmatcher. local function ondelayinit(argmatcher)
+-- This function has the opportunity to reset and (re)initialize the argmatcher. local function ondelayinit(argmatcher, command_word)
     local dir = os.getcwd()
     if prev_dir ~= dir then             -- When current directory has changed, prev_dir = dir                  -- Remember the new current directory, argmatcher:reset()              -- Reset the argmatcher,
-        init(argmatcher)    -- And re-initialize it.
+        init(argmatcher, command_word)  -- And re-initialize it.
     end
 end